TechnicJelle/Phurey/README.md

 # Phurey: The Wild West Ninja
 Unfinished game made for the subject Game Design

+I am never making anything approaching or exceeding this scale in JavaScript ever again.
+This was not a fun developing experience.

 Phurey is a challenging 2D slasher/shooter inspired by Furi and many other games.

 ## 1. Game overview